Learn to teach Prenatal Yoga with Heart, Consciousness, and Mastery at Boulder’s Premier Prenatal Yoga Studio

-(One of the only Prenatal Trainings in the country that meets the Yoga Alliance Registered Prenatal Yoga Teacher requirements*)
+(One of the first Prenatal Trainings in the country to meet the Yoga Alliance Registered Prenatal Yoga Teacher requirements*)

 Upcoming Training dates:

 Part 1: Sept 3rd-6th

 Part 2: Sept 8th-10th